anik266/csci3411/README.md

 ## Build Instructions

-Apply the patch file <CSCI3411_PATCH> to the kernel.
+Apply the patch file <CSCI3411_PATCH> to the Linux 2.6.18 kernel.
 Place the file in /root/Desktop to begin.
 In the terminal, change your directory to the one containing your Linux source tree.
 Then apply the patch with the following command:

 patch -p1 < /root/Desktop/CSCI3411_PATCH